Comment on paper: Evidence for Dirac flat band superconductivity enabled by quantum geometry, Nature 614, 440 (2023)

 \section{Abstract}

 The authors of Ref. \cite{1} consider the superconductivity in a twisted bilayer graphene and explore the profound effect of vanishingly small velocity in a superconducting Dirac flat band system.
 They claim: "In a flat band superconductor, the charge carriers' group velocity $v_F$ is extremely slow.
 Superconductivity therein is particularly intriguing, being related to the long-standing mysteries of high-temperature superconductors and heavy-fermion systems".
 They continue: "In conclusion, twisted bilayer graphene (tBLG) requires us to face the challenge of ultra-strong coupling superconductivity in flat band Dirac systems, where, naively, there can be no transport or superconductivity".
 The authors "naively" suggest that the superconductivity based on flat bands has not been thoroughly studied and analyzed.
-The emergence of flat bands has been predicted about thirty years ago which was accompanied by the astonishing claim that the superconducting gap $\Delta\propto g$, with $g$ being the superconducting coupling constant \cite{2,3,4,5,6,7}.
+The emergence of flat bands has been predicted about thirty years ago which was accompanied by the astonishing claim that the superconducting gap $\Delta\propto g$, with $g$ being the superconducting coupling constant \cite{2,3,4,5,6,7,8}.
 Simultaneously Fermi systems with flat band represent both the new liquid and the new state of matter \cite{3,5,6}.
 It was also shown that an absolutely flat band supports the superconducting state, with the finite superconducting order parameter and the zero gap \cite{5,6,8}.
 If the coupling constant $g$ is finite, then the superconducting phase transition temperature $T_c$ becomes finite and the flat band vanishes, since flat bands should be tuned with the superconducting state.
-As a result, the flat band becomes slightly tilted and rounded off at its end points \cite{5,9,10,11}, as predicted \cite{10}.
+As a result, the flat band becomes slightly tilted and rounded off at its end points \cite{5,8,9,10,11}, as predicted \cite{10}.
+Measurements of the Fermi velocity $v_F$ in magic-angle twisted bilayer graphene as a function of $T_c$ revealed that $T_c \propto v_F\propto 1/N_s$, where $N_s$ is the density of states at the Fermi level \cite{12}.
+It was also shown that the high-$T_c$ compounds $\rm Bi_2Sr_2CaCu_2O_{8+x}$ exhibit similar behavior.
+This observation challenges theories of high-$T_c$ superconductivity, since $v_F$ normally correlates negatively with $T_c$: $T_c\propto 1/v_F\propto N_s$, see \cite{9,11,12} and references therein.
+The topological fermion condensation quantum phase transition, leading to flat bands is considered and the special behavior of the strongly correlated Fermi systems is elucidated, a feature not exhibited by common Fermi liquids described by the Landau Fermi-liquid theory \cite{5,6,11}.
+Topical reviews \cite{5,11} and monograph \cite{6} combine theoretical explanations and experimental data on the thermodynamic, transport and relaxation properties collected on heavy fermion metals, high-$T_c$ superconductors and strongly correlated Fermi systems.